-

 What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?

-To ensure consistency in drafting and avoiding protracted negotiations, the Law Society of Ireland produces a pro forma contract for sale for use in real estate transactions, which is designed to give a fair balance of rights between buyers and sellers.
+To ensure consistency in drafting and to avoid protracted negotiations, the Law Society of Ireland produces a pro forma contract for sale for use in real estate transactions, which is designed to be fairly balanced between buyers and sellers.

 The contract for sale:

-- contains a memorandum of the agreed terms of the sale (parties, price, description of property, and completion date),
+- contains a memorandum of the agreed terms of the sale (the parties, price, description of property, and completion date),

 - lists the documentation and searches to be provided by the seller, and

-- incorporates the Law Society of Ireland General Conditions of Sale (the “General Conditions”).
-The General Conditions make a number of assumptions about the property and place certain disclosure obligations on a seller, which the seller can only exclude by inserting special conditions.
-This way, the buyer is on notice of any deviations from the standard contract.
-The General Conditions were updated in 2019 for use in respect of transactions commencing on or after 1 January 2019.
+- incorporates the Law Society of Ireland General Conditions of Sale (the “General Conditions“), the current edition of which are the 2023 General Conditions.
+The General Conditions make a number of assumptions about the property and place certain disclosure obligations on a seller, which the seller can only exclude by inserting special conditions into the contract for sale.
+In this way, the buyer is on notice of any deviations from the standard contract.

 -